-Complainants who are unhappy with how their complaint was dealt with, under Stage 2 of the procedure, have the right for their complaint to be independently reviewed by the Scottish Public Services Ombudsman (SPSO).
-In line with SPSO recommendations, every complainant who has a complaint closed at Stage 2 of the procedure is provided with details of the SPSO.
-During the reporting period the SPSO was not asked by any complainant to conduct an independent review.
+Complainants who are unhappy with how their complaint was dealt with under Stage 2 of the procedure have the right for their complaint to be independently reviewed by the Scottish Public Services Ombudsman (SPSO).
+In line with SPSO recommendations, every complainant who has their complaint closed at stage two of the procedure is provided with details of the SPSO.

+During the reporting year the SPSO was not asked by any complainant to conduct an independent review.
+This compared to two independent reviews undertaken by the SPSO during 2023 / 2024 and none during 2022 / 2023.